silbinarywolf/fingerprint-gml/README.md

 ## Contributing

 If you have ideas on how to improve the fingerprinting, either with a better hash function or by utilizing more feature detection functions in Game Maker Studio, please post an issue or submit a pull request!

-Ideally this script would have better fingerprinting by being able to utilize RAM information, GPU information and CPU information such as core count / GHZ / cache sizes.
-Unfortunately, I haven't found any such scripts / functions in the Game Maker Studio 2 documentation.